-Offred who criticizes Serena Joy of her hypocrisy is also to be blamed for this disastrous world to come into being.
+Offred criticizes Serena Joy of her hypocrisy, but she is also to be blamed for this disastrous world to come into being.
 Analyzing the sentence structure in the passage helps the readers understand what Atwood is trying to say, through Offred, about women who are indiffernt towards feminism.
 Back then when Offred and Luke, her husband, saw Serena Joy on TV, they though she looked funny.
 Then she corrects herself and says that “Luke thought she was funny.
 I only pretended to think so” (46).
 Actually, Offred thought Serena Joy was “a little frightening” (46).
 Why did she pretend to think Serena Joy was funny?
 And instead of just correcting herself and tells the readers that she actually did not think she was funny, she adds a phrase to inform the readers that it was her husband, Luke, that thought Serena Joy was funny.
-Not only does this show Offred is coward and subordiate to her husband, she had a sense that everything that Serena Joy claims could come into existence.
+Not only does this show Offred is coward and subordinate to her husband, she had a sense that everything that Serena Joy claims could come into existence.
 Instead of expressing her true emotions and trying to stop the women like Serena Joy to become powerful, she pretended to agree with her husband and let it happen.
 And ironically, this is the quality of a woman that Serena Joy persuaded all women to have.
-The women like Offred who are indifferent bystanders are partly to be blamed for because they allow the hypocritical anti-feminists’ voices to be heard and let them penerate into women’s lives.
+The women like Offred who are indifferent bystanders are partly to be blamed for because they allow the hypocritical anti-feminists’ voices to be heard and let them penetrate into women’s lives.

 In this passage, Atwood tried to show the readers how women can be their own oppressor.
 Her specific word choice to describe Serena Joy to explain how hypocritical it is for women to actively advoate anti-feminist ideas.
 Also, Atwood suggests that women who display apathetic attitude towards the backlash against feminism are also to be blamed for.
 The criticims of these women might seem subtle, but they are almost equally responsible for women’s inequality in this world.
 And their existence could possibly be more dangerous because it is harder to identify them as women’s opponents and they think of themselves as innocent since they remain spectators in the situation.

+Lena - This is a strong first paper!
+You have a very strong claim that you support with insightful analysis and close reading; some thoughtful revision here could make this an excellent paper.
+Great work!